oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

 And of course, [sponsoring] OddBird's Open Source work is a great way to help make our continued work on this polyfill (and others) possible.
-We're grateful for our [existing sponsors] who have made this release possible!
+We're grateful for our existing sponsors who have made this release possible, and you can see them [below].

 [sponsoring]: https://opencollective.com/oddbird-open-source
-[existing sponsors]: /polyfill/#open-source-sponsors
+[below]: #open-source-sponsors